verfix-dev/verfix-website/README.md

 ## 🚢 Deployment

-The site auto-deploys to Cloudflare Pages on push to `main`:

-1. GitHub Actions builds the site (`npm run build`)
-2. Cloudflare Pages serves from `./dist/`
+The site auto-deploys to Cloudflare Pages on push to `main` — Cloudflare Pages' Git integration builds the site (`npm run build`) and serves it from `./dist/` directly; there's no separate GitHub Actions workflow in this repo.
+Available at `verfix.dev`.
-3. Available at `verfix.dev`

 Manual deployment: